Effective: April 1, 2024

 8.3 If in the Company’s sole discretion, the Company determines that the performance of Services presents a hazardous condition for Company personnel and/or equipment, or Buyer fails to provide, or identify a source for materials suitable for the performance of Services, the Company may refuse to perform any further such Services.
 Upon refusal to perform Services, the Company shall return the Buyer materials, if any, including materials that may have been processed.

-9 Restricted Use, Health, Safety and Waste
+9 Restricted Use, Health, Safety and Waste.

 9.1.
 The Buyer will abide by all use restrictions pertaining to the Products, as set forth herein, in the Company’s catalogue or on the Product and accompanying documentation, and the Buyer will not use the Products in contravention of any such restrictions.
 Unless otherwise provided in writing by the Company, the Buyer will only use the Products for the Buyer’s internal research use.
 Without limiting the foregoing, the Buyer shall not: (i) use the Products in a manufacturing process or in manufactured products, (ii) use the Products in medical or clinical applications, or (iii) use the Products to provide commercial services for or on behalf of a third party.
 Buyer will comply with all regulatory requirements related to the Buyer’s use of Products.
 The Buyer shall not make, use, modify, reproduce, disassemble, decompile, reverse engineer, translate, reconstruct or improve the Products, or practice any intellectual property rights of the Company, except as explicitly provided hereunder.